Estimate Time5 min

 If one excludes the 2 consumer-related sectors from each schema, the remaining 8 industries of the ICB seem to be an exact match to the remaining 8 sectors in GICS.
 However, the company groupings in each of these may also be considerably different.

 The airlines provide another good example of how companies can be classified differently, depending on the methodology used.
 TRBC and GICS classify airlines as part of the Transportation subsector or industry, and to Industrials at the highest level, with other passenger transportation and delivery service firms.
-TRBC further segments companies at the lowest level, into those providing transportation or as those providing airline or airport services.
+TRBC further segments companies at the 4th level, into those providing transportation.

 ICB, on the other hand, puts airlines into the Travel and Leisure industry.
 By putting airlines in the Travel and Leisure supersector with bars and restaurants, ICB creates a grouping that may have a much different sensitivity to the business cycle than the transportation group, as defined by TRBC or GICS.